With the help of 2.14 billion consumers, the ecommerce industry is expected to generate $4.88 trillion in the year 2021:

 How will you plan for these ecommerce trends?

 Whether it’s with new tech like AR, AI, or AMP — or new strategies like omnichannel marketing and post-click automation — ecommerce is launching into an exciting future.
 These trends should help you navigate it, boldly.
-To learn more about valuable optimization trends you may have missed out on, check out the Instapage Optimization Opportunities Guide.
+To learn more about valuable optimization trends you may have missed out on, sign up for an Instapage Enterprise demo.